 - Paypal donations

 These income sources are ranked from most income to least income.

 I’ve already explained how most of these income sources work, but let’s dig into the new ones.

 Patreon is modeled on the patronage system from centuries ago, when wealthy patrons financially supported artists and enabled them to accomplish their creative work (think Michelangelo and Pope Julius II).

 Patreon was created to solve a modern-day problem: many bloggers and YouTubers are working the equivalent of a full-time job, but not earning a full-time income (or anything close to it).
 They are providing consistent value to their communities, but not being adequately compensated for it.

 Before we launched Hourless Life in November 2020, we were already talking about Patreon.
 Would it be a good fit for us?
 We labored over this question and ultimately decided to go for it at the end of September 2021, just a few days before we left the United States and started driving around the world.

 Our big struggle was deciding which benefits to offer patrons that we could fulfill with limited Internet connectivity as we travel internationally.
 The brainstorming process took time and creativity, but we ultimately landed on valuable benefits that don’t weigh heavily on us.

-As of this writing, we have 34 wonderful patrons.
-Their monthly contributions, which start at only $5/month, combine to double what we normally earn through Ezoic in a month.
+We have almost 100 patrons now.
+Their monthly contributions, which start at only $5/month, combine to quadruple what we normally earn through Ezoic in a month.

 Join Our Journey on Patreon